A Curriculum that Inspires Excellence

 Year 1 Curriculum overview: 2017 to 2018 YEAR 1 Curriculum overview.pdf

 Spring 1 Topic: Was it more fun to be a child when your Grandparents were young?
-History, including toys.
+History.
 Year 1 SPRING 1 TOPIC MTP TOYS.docx

-Autumn 2 Topic: Fossils and Mary Anning.
+Autumn 2 Topic: How do we know about dinosaurs?
+Science and history.
+Fossils and Mary Anning.
 The key books are Dinosaur Diaries by Julia Donaldson and The Fossil Girl by Catherine Brighton.
 Y1 Aut 2 Fossils.pdf

-Autumn 1 Topic: British values - learning about the different countries in the UK.
-The key book is "Small Knight and George" by Ronda Armitage Topic web: Topic web Year 1 Aut 1 2017.pdf
+Autumn 1 Topic: What do you know about Britain?
+British values and geography - learning about the different countries in the UK.
+The key book is "Small Knight and George" by Ronda Armitage.
+Topic web Year 1 Aut 1 2017.pdf

 Please click for more details on the Maths for Autumn 2017.
 Year 1 Mastery PoS 2017-18 final.docx